florianstijven/Browne-data-OTR/README.md

 `OTR_estimator.R`, `reformat_data.R`, `swv_ML.R`, `swv_OLS.R`, `value_AIPW.R`,
 `value_AIPW_se.R`, `value_AIPW_swv.R`.
 These files are sources in other R-scripts and Rmarkdown files.
 We wrote the former two files to remove redundancies in our code.
-The other helper files were downloaded from the [website](https://laber-labs.com/dtr-book/booktoc.html)! accompanying the book
-*Dynamic Treatment Regimes: Statistical Methods for Precision Medicine*.
+The other helper files were downloaded from the [website](https://laber-labs.com/dtr-book/booktoc.html) accompanying the book *Dynamic Treatment Regimes: Statistical Methods for Precision Medicine*.

+# Processing of Results

+The `OTR estimation/final-summary.Rmd` file contains the main code that is used for processing the estimated optimal treatment regimes.
+This file contains a very comprehensive analysis of the estimated treatment regimes in the original Browne data.
+The html and word documents output by this Rmarkdown file are also included under the same name.

+While the Rmarkdown files generate independent reports, they also contain code that saves the figures presented in the paper into the `figures-manuscript/` folder.